When Is Bone Grafting Needed After Tooth Loss?

 The surgery entails making an opening in your gums to access the jawbone underneath.
 The surgeon uses the graft material to create a scaffold for your body to use for bone tissue regeneration.
 If you get bone grafting immediately after tooth extraction, your dentist may not need to cut open your gums.

-What Types of Bone Grafts are Available?
+Exploring Different Types of Bone Grafts

 The type of bone graft you get is specific to YOUR underlying problem and the location of tooth loss.
 Dentists near you will recommend different bone grafts after a comprehensive dental exam to evaluate your initial oral state.
 The Types of bone grafts you can explore are: